-- A. Install conduit to preserve fire resistance rating of partitions and other elements, using materials and methods in accordance with Section 07 84 00. - B. Locate outlet boxes to allow luminaires positioned as indicated on Drawings. - C. Align adjacent wall mounted outlet boxes for switches, thermostats, and similar devices.
+- A. Install conduit to preserve fire resistance rating of partitions and other elements, using materials and methods in accordance with Section 07 84 00. - B. Route conduit through roof openings for piping and ductwork or through suitable roof jack with pitch pocket.
+Coordinate location with roofing installer. - C. Locate outlet boxes to allow luminaires positioned as indicated on Drawings. - D. Align adjacent wall mounted outlet boxes for switches, thermostats, and similar devices.